 The North American Squirrel Association was founded in 2003 by Tony Christnovich and Mike Derpinghaus.
-A disabled friend needed help building a handicap accessible hunting stand, so Tony and Mike organized a squirrel hunt with friends as a way to raise money for materials.
+A disabled friend needed help building an accessible hunting stand, so Tony and Mike organized a squirrel hunt with friends as a way to raise money for materials.
 By the time their goal was realized, and the stand was constructed, the squirrel hunt has become a popular annual event.
 That's when n.a.s.a. expanded its scopes and took on its current mission of making the outdoors accessible to the physically challenged and the elderly.

 The Tomah branch of n.a.s.a. began in December of 2016 with help from n.a.s.a. of LaCrosse.
 Bertie Dietzman, Dan Boehm, and Dave Stutzman helped organize a fundraising banquet in March of 2017.
 The Tomah branch held its first event for participants in August of 2018 with a fishing outing on a private pond in Tomah.
 As the Tomah Branch grows, the group hopes to expand their offerings in outdoor activities and working towards fulfilling the n.a.s.a. mission.
 Contact us to learn more about Tomah n.a.s.a.